isomerpages/govtech-jagathestack/_2022_STC/03-participation.md

 ---
 ## Participation Eligibility

-The Competition is open to all ages, professions and gender.<br>
+STACK the Codes is open to all.
-All participating teams shall have a maximum of 3 team members, with at least 1 Singapore Citizen or Permanent Resident in the team.
 <br><br>
+All participating teams can have a maximum of 3 team members, with at least 1 Singapore Citizen or Permanent Resident in the team.
+<br><br>
 Employees of GovTech and officers seconded to GovTech are not eligible to participate.
 <br><br>
-Participants who are below 18 years old as at the date of the Competition must have proper parental/guardian’s consent to participate in the Competition.
-The parental/guardian consent form is provided here.
-Participants under 18 years old will be automatically disqualified from the Competition if proper consent has not been obtained and submitted before the start of the Competition.
+Participants under the age of 18 at the start date of the Competition must obtain proper parental/guardian’s consent to participate in the Competition.
+The parental/guardian consent form can be found here and must be submitted before the competition starts.
 <br><br>
-Teams which fail to comply with the above mentioned requirements shall be automatically disqualified from the Competition.
+Teams that fail to comply with the above-mentioned requirements can be automatically disqualified from the Competition.